 - E30: Disc Label Side Up

-- E34: CD Changer Door Open
+- ► E34: CD Changer Door Open

 - E35: CD Changer Cartridge Empty

-If an error occurs while trying to play a CD in the compact disc changer, the following conditions may have caused the error:
+If an error occurs other than one listed previously while trying to play a CD in the compact disc player or changer, the following conditions may have caused the error:

 - The road is too rough.
-The disc should play when the road is smoother. - The disc is dirty, scratched, wet or loaded label side up. - The air is very humid.
-(If so, wait about an hour and try again.) - The CD changer door is open.
-Completely close the changer door to restore normal operation. - An empty magazine is inserted in the CD changer.
-Try the magazine again with a disc loaded on one of the trays.
+The disc should play when the road is smoother. - The disc is dirty, scratched or wet. - The air is very humid.
+If so, wait about an hour and try again. - If the CD is not playing correctly, for any other reason, try a known good CD.

-If any error occurs repeatedly or if an error cannot be corrected, please contact your dealer.
+If any error occurs repeatedly or if an error can't be corrected, contact your dealer.
+If your radio displays an error message, write it down and provide it to your dealer when reporting the problem.

-Theft-Deterrent Feature (If Equipped)
+Theft-Deterrent Feature

-THEFTLOCK® is designed to discourage theft of your radio.
+THEFTLOCK[®] is designed to discourage theft of your radio.
 It works by using a secret code to disable all radio functions whenever battery power is removed.